spring-epfl/lightnion/tools/.extra/oldread.md

 checks if your service does not misbehave can provide good incentives to remain honest.

-To sum up, if you build such "privacy by default" service with lighttor, all your users talk to you through Tor, get some protection and can at least trust your reputation against the permanent scrutiny of anonymous privacy-minded users hiding in the crowd.
+To sum up, if you build such "privacy by default" service with lightnion, all your users talk to you through Tor, get some protection and can at least trust your reputation against the permanent scrutiny of anonymous privacy-minded users hiding in the crowd.

-**Note that lighttor is still in the early stages of its development and need more work to enforce those properties.**
+**Note that lightnion is still in the early stages of its development and need more work to enforce those properties.**

 ### How are you going to do that?

 _No idea, yet._

-Lighttor is first and foremost a research project, its whole job is to figure out how to achieve its goals.
+Lightnion is first and foremost a research project, its whole job is to figure out how to achieve its goals.

 Please open an issue or [contact us](#contact) if you spot problems, have some